botondkirei/NAPOSIP/README.md

 Some components are better suited to be designed in a full custom IC design flow, others are better suited to be described in a HDL language, synthesized and autorouted by EDA tools.

-This repostory hold the source code and related documentation of such components.
+This repostory hold the source code and related documentation of aformentioned components.
+As RTL descriptions are not suitable for power, delay and area estimation it is encoureged to implement the components at gate level using stucutral descriptions.
+A gate level description is as close to a final netlist as possible and thus early power, delay and area assessment can be carried out using Power and Area Aware Implementation Method (as suggested in a related project [ELIB](https://github.com/botondkirei/ELib Estimation Library).

 ## Time-to-Digital Converter
 Time-to-Digital converters (TDC) are key components in many application: physics, electronics, tsc, just to name a few.
 TDCs are deployed in All Digital Phase/Frequency Locked Loops for frequency/phase measurement.
 This project aims to develop and describe such components in HDL